Discriminative Measures for Comparison of Phylogenetic Trees: Preliminaries

-A rooted tree where every interior vertex has exactly two children is said to be binary or non-degenerate.
-All other trees are said to be degenerate.
-We will denote the sets of rooted trees, over a fixed finite leaf set $\indexset$, by $\treetopspace_{\indexset}$ and the set of non-degenerate rooted trees by $\bintreetopspace_{\indexset}$.
+A rooted tree where every interior vertex has exactly two children is said to be \emph{binary} or \emph{non-degenerate}.
+All other trees are said to be \emph{degenerate}.
+We will denote the set of hierarchies over a finite leaf set $\indexset$, by $\treetopspace_{\indexset}$.
+The subset of non-degenerate hierarchies will be denoted by $\bintreetopspace_{\indexset}$.

-Note that the laminar family $\cluster{\tree}$ of a degenerate tree $\tree$ may always be augmented with additional clusters while remaining nested.
-This leads to the well-known result:

-\begin{remark}[ \cite{vogtmann_2007, schrijver2003}] Let $\tree \in \treetopspace_{\indexset}$.
-Then $\tree$ has at most $2\card{\indexset}-1$ vertices, with equality if and only if $\tree$ is non-degenerate, if and only if $\cluster{\tree}$ is a maximal laminar family in $\PowerSet{\indexset}$ with respect to inclusion\footnote{In this paper we adopt the convention that a laminar family does not contain the empty set (as an element).}. \end{remark}
+Note that the laminar family $\cluster{\tree}$ of a degenerate tree $\tree$ may always be augmented with additional clusters while remaining nested (\refdef{def.nested}).
+This leads to the well known result: \begin{remark}[\cite{vogtmann_2007, schrijver2003}] Let $\tree \in \treetopspace_{\indexset}$.
+Then $\tree$ has at most $2\card{\indexset}-1$ vertices, with equality if and only if $\tree$ is nondegenerate, if and only if $\cluster{\tree}$ is a maximal laminar family in $\PowerSet{\indexset}$ with respect to inclusion.\footnote{In this paper we adopt the convention that a laminar family does not contain the empty set (as an element).} \end{remark}